QuarkChain/L2Bridge/lpscript/README.md

 ### How should I manage the sync service?
 The sync service will relay each claim hash head from the destination chain to the source chain till withdrawal, which is a total of 3 to 4 transactions including the withdraw transaction on the source chain.
 You can control the frequency of the declare operation which starts the sync procedure by `SYNC_INTERVAL`.
 If `SYNC_INTERVAL` is set to -1, you will not sync your claims actively.
-There is a possibility that you can still get your funds back while other LP does sync and withdrawals and this could be the most gas-efficient strategy.
-If nobody else does so, there could be a risk your claim will be expired.
+There is a possibility that you can still get your funds back while other LPs do sync and withdrawals and this could be the most gas-efficient strategy.
+ **Warning:** If nobody does so, there could be a risk your claim will be expired.
  As an option, you can sync manually with `yarn sync` to sync only the latest count later in a proper time.
 If `SYNC_INTERVAL` is set to 0, each claim will be declared immediately after a claim.
 This mode will work if there are not many orders, or if the orders are spread widely in time.
 However, if orders are taken much frequently, the sync/withdraw transactions for each order are not only gas consuming, but unnecessary.
 See [here](#can-i-withdraw-multiple-orders-in-one-transaction) for more detail.
 Ideally, you can set `SYNC_INTERVAL` to a proper value in seconds so that the sync service only declares the latest claim periodically, and you can balance your gas cost and expiration risk.
 ### Can I withdraw multiple orders in one transaction?